About Our Nonprofit

 Vision.
 Values.
 Goals.

-We envision a future in which all visual and performing arts endeavors by content creators in the video game industry are recognized as legitimate visual and performing arts creative activity.
-We are proactive and innovative in creating and connecting our work to real-world visual and performing arts through parallels to make the arts more accessible.
-We promote our economy, values and creative expression by offering opportunity and nurturing our fans, our work, our scholarly pursuits, our history and our identity while providing the broadest possible access to our programs and activities for all our fans.
+We envision a future in which all visual and performing arts endeavors by content creators in digital interactive media, the video game industry and transformative venues receive wide-spread public recognition as legitimate venues for visual and performing arts activity.
+We aim to be proactive and innovative in creating and connecting our work to real-world visual and performing arts through parallels to make the arts more accessible.
+We aim to promote our economy, values and creative expression by offering opportunity and enrichment through our work, our scholarly pursuits, our history and our identity while providing the broadest possible access to our programs and activities for all.

 Values.
 In continuing our mission and charitable endeavors, A Stage Reborn strives for these values in the work we do and the opportunities we provide:

 - We value the innovative communities from which creative content tied to visual and performing arts, including literature, has arisen through involvement in interactive media and games.